sadrasabouri/MPF/README.md

 ##  How to Use

-Fallowing steps may be taken for starting simulation the desired code:
+Fallowing steps may be needed for starting a simulation on the desired code:

 1. Press `PC` key.
 (Any other key will be ignored)